 God will live together with humans in heaven as He did in the Garden of Eden.

-5. What did Christ promise his followers in the Gospel of John?
+5. What did Jesus promise his followers about Heaven in the Gospel of John?

 26 If anyone serves me, he must follow me; and where I am, there will my servant be also.
 If anyone serves me, the Father will honor him.
 John 12:26

 36 Simon Peter said to him, “Lord, where are you going?”
 Jesus answered him, “Where I am going you cannot follow me now, but you will follow afterward.”
 John 13:36